user-ab-name/casestudy/README-ihealth.md

 /public/css/plugins/bootstrap/
 ```

   - For example, download Bootstrap 5.3.x from [https://getbootstrap.com] and update these files.

 2. **Update all references in your Blade templates**
-    - In resources/views/layouts/app.blade.php or similar, change:
+    - In resources/views/layouts/app.blade.php or similar, change to point to the new version.

 ```bash
 <link rel="stylesheet" href="/public/css/plugins/bootstrap/bootstrap.min.css">
 <script src="/public/js/plugins/bootstrap/bootstrap.min.js"></script>
 ```

-    - to point to the new version.

 3. **Use dependency scanning tools**
     - Run `npm audit` (if using npm) or enable **GitHub Dependabot alerts** to automatically monitor outdated packages.